 - Patients should be advised to seek urgent help where they experience acute or progressive sensory disturbance, motor deficit and inco-ordination or sphincter disturbance, which may indicate an intracranial lesion or spinal cord compression.

 - Cognitive problems are the most common neurological complication and usually present as an IQ in the low average range.
 Specific learning problems occur in one to two thirds of children with NF1.
 The cause of cognitive problems in NF is not known.
-Children and adolescents with NF are more likely to suffer attention deficit hyperactivity disorder (ADHD); incidence is high, at around 40%.
+Children and adolescents with NF are more likely to have attention deficit hyperactivity disorder (ADHD); incidence is high, at around 40%.

 - Congenital heart disease (pulmonary stenosis and hypertension) are associated with NF.